How to Grow Jerusalem Artichoke

 The Jerusalem artichoke, sunchoke, sunroot, or topinambur (Helianthus tuberosus) is a tuber forming member of the sunflower family.
 Its close relative, the woodland sunflower (Helianthus strumosus) is often lumped in under the same name due to its similar tubers and ability to hybridize with H. tuberosus.
 It is a distant relative of other sunflower family root crops like yacon and dahlias.
 The sunchoke has the distinction of being one of just a few food crops that were domesticated in North America.

 I have a complicated relationship with this plant.
 I’m not sure if I love to hate it or hate to love it.
 I have grown it longer than any of the other tuber crops that I work with except potato and, when I aspired to start breeding plants, it was my first choice.
 There is only one problem: I have a digestive intolerance to inulin, the major storage carbohydrate in sunchokes.
-Because of this, I must limit my intake to no more than a couple of ounces per day, which can make breeding a challenge.
+Because of this, I must limit my intake to no more than a couple of ounces per day.
+That was what made me interested in breeding this plant, but testing a lot of varieties to find out whether or not they make you sick turns out to be not much fun!
 This complicated relationship convinced me to drop this chapter when writing the Cultivariable Growing Guide, as I really wanted to focus on plants that I love to grow.
 I’ve since changed my mind, as I do love to grow sunchokes even if I don’t love to eat them.
 I’ll probably change my mind again in the future, as that is the nature of our relationship.

 The structure of the sunchoke will be familiar to anyone who has grown a sunflower.
 The plants form one or more thick stems that branch to produce large leaves with a rough, sandpaper texture.
 Many varieties flower, producing familiar sunflower type blooms.
 Plants can grow up to 15 feet tall, and maybe taller.
 Most improved varieties are shorter than that, but height depends a great deal on climate and day length.
 Although naturally a plant of woodland edges that appreciates a good supply of water, sunchoke will tolerate a wide range of conditions and can be grown in almost all of the United States, with the possible exception of desert areas, and southern Canada.